Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or

 - Make vegetable stock from your old peelings.

 - Check your vegetable drawer twice a week and use up items passing their best.
 I love to make a stir fry or a omelette to use up leftovers vegetables from the bottom of the fridge in particular.

 - Place a piece of kitchen towel inside spinach, kale and salad bags to keep them nice and crisp for longer.

 - Blend old veggies into a pasta sauce.

 - Turn old bananas into banana bread.

 - Freeze stale bread for toast.
-Turn it into croutons or breadcrumbs for cooking.
+Turn it into croutons (air fryer croutons are so crispy) or breadcrumbs for cooking.

 - Cook from scratch (pizzas, tortillas, pasta, tear and share bread, slow cooker dinners etc).